Chickpea Patties with Yogurt Sauce

 Dill gives these patties a hint of freshness, and garlic is a very flavorful addition.
-From Jane Hacker of Milwaukee, Wisconsin, these patties will please vegetarians and meat lovers alike.
+These will please vegetarians and meat lovers alike. —Jane Hacker, Milwaukee, Wisconsin

 - 1 can (15 ounces) chickpeas or garbanzo beans, rinsed and drained, divided